-In May 2022 Northridge farewelled our Evening Community Pastors, Chris and Jen Gresham-Britt, who are moving to Toowoomba to plant a new Vineyard Church.
+In May 2022 Northridge farewelled our Evening Community Pastors, Chris and Jen Gresham-Britt, have moved to Toowoomba to plant a new Vineyard Church.
 We are sad to see them go but excited to release them to build this new church, see our Vineyard movement grow, and invest in this initiative for the kingdom.

 We asked them a few questions about their journey so that you can learn more about this new initiative in Toowoomba.